Seminole, Texas

 Seminole is a city in and the county seat of Gaines County, Texas, United States.
-Its population was 6,430 at the 2010 census.
-Seminole and Gaines County are home to a large population of Low German Mennonites from Russia that came to West Texas in the 1980s.
+As of the 2020 census, Seminole had a population of 6,988.
+Seminole and Gaines County are home to a large population of Low German Mennonites from Russia who came to West Texas in the 1980s.

 It is the birthplace of country music singers Larry Gatlin and Tanya Tucker.

 History

 The land for Seminole was donated by nonresident landowners to become the county seat for Gaines County.
 In 1906, the first move to Seminole was made by W. B. Austin and his wife Emma, who moved their general store there, which was located in Caput, Texas.
 During this time, several post offices found a new home in Seminole.
 Seminole National Bank opened its doors in 1906, followed by First State Bank in 1907.
 In 1912, Seminole National Bank lost over $3,000 when it was robbed.
 In 1914, the two banks merged to form First State Bank.
 In 1950, Seminole's population surpassed Seagraves, Texas, for the first time.

-Plautdietsch-speaking "Russian" Mennonites of German, Flemish and Frisian ancestry became an ethnoreligious group in the Russian Empire in the 19th century.
+In 1977, some 100 families of Plautdietsch-speaking "Russian" Mennonites from Mexico bought land southwest of Seminole to settle there, but faced difficulties with immigration.
+In 1980, President Jimmy Carter signed legislation allowing the original 100 families to gain full citizenship.
+These Mennonites are of German, Flemish, and Frisian ancestry and became an ethnoreligious group in the Russian Empire in the 19th century.
 They migrated from there to Canada in the 1870s and then to Mexico in 1922.
-In 1977, some 100 families from Mexico bought land southwest of Seminole to settle there, but faced difficulties with immigration.
-In 1980, President Jimmy Carter signed legislation allowing the original 100 families to gain full citizenship.
-In 2016, about 6,000 Plautdietsch speakers lived around Seminole.
+In 2016, about 6,000 of these Plautdietsch speakers lived around Seminole.

-On April 6, 2025, Secretary of Health and Human Services Robert F. Kennedy Jr flew to Seminole to investigate a measle epidemic and attended the funeral of Daisy Hildebrand, 8.
+On April 6, 2025, Secretary of Health and Human Services Robert F. Kennedy Jr flew to Seminole to investigate a measles epidemic and attended the funeral of Daisy Hildebrand, aged eight.